By 37Design |

-This guide covers everything you need to know about the WordPress Media Library: how it works under the hood, how to upload images efficiently (including bulk uploads), how to organize a large library, how to optimize images for performance, and how to troubleshoot the problems that inevitably come up.
+This guide walks through how the Media Library works under the hood, how to upload images efficiently (including bulk uploads), how to organize a large library, how to optimize images for performance, and how to fix the errors that inevitably come up.

 How the WordPress Media Library Actually Works